Rare Books & Special Collections

 Students get hands-on experience with rare books and special collections having immersive learing expereiences from traditional practice to digital contexts and applications.

 Enriching our programs in the field of cultural informatics, this program in Rare Books and Special Collections is taught from traditional and digital perspectives.
 It prepares students for careers in academic and research libraries for professional positions in arts and humanities collections and services.
-Key courses take place at New York Public Library at 42nd St., affording students the rare opportunity of having access to world-class collections.
+Key courses take place at New York Public Library at 42nd Street, affording students the rare opportunity of having access to world-class collections.
 Students participate in digitization projects to get hands-on experience, creating digital archives based on rare books and special collections.

 Program of Study: 12 credits (four 3-credit courses)